Hgami/GeminiCodeChallenge/README.md

     All the api calls are for BTCUSD
     Amount : 1
-    All the Order Request will have response isLive = True ( That means it should be part of order-active status
+    All the Order Request will have response isLive = True ( That means it should be part of order-active status Just run test_function.py file to execute the code.
+    Not adding requirnments.txt file as python3 is needed.

 ####Test Cases
     In this assignment I have created 5 different test functions & they are as follows